• Skip to primary navigation

 Review: A Scout Leader’s Guide to Youth Leadership Training

-I recently started reading a book called A Scout Leader’s Guide to Youth Leadership Training: Working the Patrol Method.
+I was given a book to review called A Scout Leader’s Guide to Youth Leadership Training: Working the Patrol Method.
 It is by Rob Faris, Ted Knight, Harry Wimbrough, and Joseph Durel – all Eagle Scouts.

 I am really impressed with this book.
 Training youth leaders and really implementing the patrol method are things which our troop continues to struggle with.